Hybrid Quantum-Classical Generative Adversarial Networks with Transfer Learning

 \subsection{Evaluation Metrics}

 We assess the performance of our GAN models using a multifaceted evaluation framework.
 First, we monitor the generator and discriminator losses, which provide initial insights into the adversarial training dynamics.
 Second, we perform periodic visual inspections by generating sample images to subjectively assess realism and diversity.
 Third, we compute extended quantitative metrics to rigorously evaluate the quality of the generated images.
-These metrics include the Fréchet Inception Distance (FID), the Kernel Inception Distance (KID), and the Inception Score (IS).
+These metrics include FID, KID, and IS.

 \paragraph*{Fréchet Inception Distance (FID)} FID measures the distance between the feature distributions of real and generated images.
 It is computed as:

 where \(\mu_r\) and \(\Sigma_r\) denote the mean and covariance of the features extracted from real images, and \(\mu_g\) and \(\Sigma_g\) denote those of the generated images.
 Lower FID values indicate that the two distributions are closer, implying that the generated images more closely resemble the real ones.